 ReadWriteWeb’s David Copeland addressed an interesting question last week in a piece titled How Big Tech Companies Keep Quiet on Big News.
 “Some big companies are incredibly forthcoming in the PR strategies, and some startups try hard to fly under the radar,” he wrote.

 And that caused me to think of a different question: do start-ups benefit by going on the attack and criticizing competitors?

-Going on the attack has never been my style, it might work in political communications, but for business, I think it’s a turn off.
+Going on the attack has never been my style, it might work in political communications, but for business, I think it’s a turn-off.

-In my view, public attacks, whether in the mainstream or social media, reflect more on the attacker than they do on subject of the attack.
+In my view, public attacks, whether in the mainstream or social media, reflect more on the attacker than they do on the subject of the attack.
 Customers and prospects on the sidelines see right through the motivation: though offered under a veil of differentiation, it’s clear any company that attacks another is doing it for attention.
 Further, it has little if any credibility.
-Of course we say nice things about ourselves.
+Of course, we say nice things about ourselves.

 I’d draw a distinction between merely saying one is better, and using data to demonstrate it.
 Comparative analysis is often content prospective buyers are looking for, so it makes for sticky content, just be sure the data is accurate.
-If it’s not, rest-assured someone is going to point that out.

 If you enjoyed this post, you might also like:

 Social media: a question of credibility